PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

 Once you finished assigning values to the variables (if using nano as your editor) hit `ctl + x`, `y`, then `enter`
 <br />

+* Huge shoutout to Sean Sullivan for his assistance on the Prometheus Grafana Deployment.

-Then edit the `prometheus.yml` file
+Then edit the file in `./volumes/prometheus/` called `prometheus.yml`.
+First, `cd ./volumes/prometheus/`

 ```bash
 nano ./prometheus.yml